Current Policy Priority

-Act Now to Support Broader Access to Genetic Counseling
+Support Broader Access to Genetic Counseling

 Genetic counselors provide crucial information and expertise to anyone impacted by hereditary cancer.
-But, did you know that these experts are not approved Medicare practitioners?
-The "Access to Genetic Counselor Services Act" (H.R.
-3235) aims to remedy this issue.
+But, did you know that these knowledgeable providers are not approved Medicare practitioners?
+The Access to Genetic Counselor Services Act (H.R.
+2144/S. 1450) aims to remedy this issue.
 Join FORCE and the National Society of Genetic Counselors to support coverage of genetic counseling for Medicare beneficiaries and expanded access to genetic counseling services.

 Genetic testing is an increasingly important and complex service that improves health care by enabling informed medical decisions.
-Genetic counselors are professionals with advanced training in medical genetics and counseling to interpret genetic test results, and to guide and support patients. their families, and their health care team(s).
+Genetic counselors are professionals with advanced training in medical genetics and counseling to interpret genetic test results, and to guide and support patients, their families, and their health care team(s).
 Unfortunately, current Medicare policy restricts access to these highly trained providers who can optimize the benefits of genetic testing.